gkamtzir/Ethereum-ICO-Diploma-Thesis/README.md

 ## Project Structure

+- *./contracts/*<br />
+The actual smart contracts (solidity code) of the project.

 - *./diagrams/*<br />
 All the supported use cases of the project as flowcharts.

-- *./uml/*<br />
-The uml class diagrams that describe the inner structure of the project.

-- *./contracts/*<br />
+- *./interfaces/*<br />
-The actual smart contracts (solidity code) of the project.
+The interfaces that smart contracts implement.

+- */libraries/*<br />
+This needed libraries for the smart contracts.

 - *./migrations/*<br />
 The migration scripts that compile and deploy the project through the [Truffle Suit](https://github.com/trufflesuite/truffle).

+- */src/*<br />
+The web application code written in AngularJS.

 - *./test/*<br />
 The unit tests of each individual smart contract.

+- *./uml/*<br />
+The uml class diagrams that describe the inner structure of the project.

 ## Installation Guide